georgehieron/ben-hamilton/src/work/bristol-city-of-smells.md

     imageAlt: "The first issue of Bristol / City of ... "
     caption: ""
   - type: testimonial
-    quote: The aesthetic is inspired by home made zines and pamphlets.
-The layered textures and colours are taken from the pastel shades of copier paper you might find scattered on the floor of a photocopy room, while the glitchy title text comes from a print-out I manipulated on a photocopier.
+    quote: The layered textures and colours are taken from the pastel shades of copier paper you might find scattered on the floor of a photocopy room, while the glitchy title text comes from a print-out I manipulated on a photocopier.
 I wanted the typography to reflect the low-fi, default styling (typically Times New Roman) found in the newsletters and pamphlets that might get stuffed through your letterbox by a local community group.
   - type: doubleImage
     image1: /images/bco_inside5.webp
     image1Alt: The opening spread of Bristol / City of Smells